-- 30 m/day per property\ where the water is required for an individual's reasonable domestic needs and/or the needs of an individual's animals for drinking water; - 15 m/day per property\ where the water is for any other use.
+- 30 m3/day per property where the water is required for an individual's reasonable domestic needs and/or the needs of an individual's animals for drinking water; - 15 m3/day per property where the water is for any other use.

-Submitters on the POP have indicated that there are other ways in which the Permitted Activity volume(s) could be determined.
+Submitters on the POP have indicated that there are other ways in which nonconsented take volume(s) could be determined.
 We have explored some options using two case study catchments, the Upper Manawatu (upstream of the Manawatu at Hopelands flow recorder) and the Mangatainoka.
 The results are presented in this document.